-Creating Less Stress in Life and The Power of it’s Hidden Benefits
+Creating Less Stress in Life and The Power of its Hidden Benefits

 Let’s explore the hidden benefits of creating less stress in life.
-Modern life is so fast-paced that we have become so desensitized and don’t remember, creating less stressed in life is beneficial.
+Modern life is so fast-paced that we have become so desensitized and don’t remember, creating less stress in life is beneficial.

 Experiencing some stress on a regular basis is normal and can be beneficial.
-A perfect example is the “fight or flight response,” it has served us well and helped human beings avoid danger.
+A perfect example is the “fight or flight response,” which has served us well and helped human beings avoid danger.

 This amount of stress can negatively impact your life by causing mental and physical health problems.
 Excessive stress should be avoided, and we should seek less stress in our lives to avoid such problems.

 Our Ancient Stress Responses

 Don’t get me wrong, the “fight or flight response,” has served us well, and still does.
 It has helped us avoid danger and defend ourselves from predators.
 When confronted by a potential predator we have to decide quickly whether to fight or flee.
-One of my favorite lines from the movie “The Matrix“.
+It is one of my favorite lines from the movie “The Matrix“.

 The characters in the movie lived over-stressed lives similar to the modern fast-paced life of today.
-We don’t have to worry about a Saber Toothed Tiger pouncing on use or a computer-generated Agent sucking the life out of us.
+We don’t have to worry about a Saber-Toothed Tiger pouncing on the use or a computer-generated Agent sucking the life out of us.

 When the fight or flight response kicks in the part of the brain called the amygdala goes to work.
 We temporarily become superhuman.
 The amygdala activates our body’s fear circuits, which increases our heart rate and blood pressure.

 The body begins to make adjustments to deal with threats.
 For example, the body tries to divert blood flow from the digestive areas and the face, head, and neck so that it can be used elsewhere.

-The way you perceive the problems that arise in the modern fast-paced life can trick the amygdala to take effect.
-The stress of work, traffic jams, business calls or an argument with a loved one can trigger a response.
+The way you perceive the problems that arise in modern fast-paced life can trick the amygdala to take effect.
+The stress of work, traffic jams, business calls, or an argument with a loved one can trigger a response.